docker/hub-feedback/README.md

-# hub-beta-feedback
+# hub-feedback

-Use this repository to file bugs against the [hub beta site](https://hub-beta.docker.com/).
+Use this repository to file bugs against the [hub site](https://hub.docker.com/).

 1. Look to see if someone already filled the bug, if not add a new one.
 2. Add a good title and description with the following information.